Shravankumarhiregoudar/Predict-stability-of-chemical-comounds/README.md

 Task is to build a machine learning model in Python to predict the full stability vector.

-**Read report in results directory for complete understanding of the project**
+**Read report in results directory for complete picture of the project**